IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 depending on the criticality of the update and its PvD Additional Information servers capacity.

+In addition to adding a random delay when fetching Additional Information, hosts MUST enforce a minimum time between requesting Additional Information for a given PvD on the same network.
+This minimum time is RECOMMENDED to be 10 seconds, in order to avoid hosts causing a denial-of-service on the PvD server.
+Hosts also MUST limit the number of requests that are made to different PvD Additional Information servers on the same network within a short period of time.
+A RECOMMENDED value is to issue no more than five PvD Additional Information requests in total on a given network within 10 seconds.
+For more discussion, see {{security}}.

 The PvD Additional Information object includes a set of IPv6 prefixes (under the key "prefixes") which MUST be checked against all the Prefix Information Options advertised in the RA.
 If any of the